stackhpc/stackhpc-kayobe-config/doc/source/contributor/package-updates.rst

 Package and Container Updates
 =============================

+This section describes the Release Train process of creating new package repository snapshots and updating the container images to use these new packages.
+It includes instructions on the recommended way to test these updates, using the multinode test environment.

 Preparations
 ============

-1. Before building images, you should check for any outstanding PRs into the “base branch“.
+1. Before building images, you should check for any outstanding PRs into the earliest supported release.
 Below are the links for the Wallaby branches.

  kayobe-config: https://github.com/stackhpc/stackhpc-kayobe-config/pulls?q=is%3Apr+is%3Aopen+base%3Astackhpc%2Fwallaby